prakhar-ai/GSoC-2021/OWASP Maryam - Project Proposal.md

 `How much time do you plan to invest in the project before, during and after the Summer of Code?`

 I plan to invest 4-5 hours everyday during the coding period.
 I will also interact and discuss ideas during the Community bonding period for a few hours everyday.
 I intend to continue contributing to the project after Summer of Code, since I'm truly passionate about it.

+`Please provide a schedule of how this time will be spent on subtasks of the project.
+While this is only preliminary, you will be required to provide a detailed plan latest at the beginning of GSoC and during the project you will issue weekly progress reports against that plan.`

+A detailed Timeline for my Proposal is provided below.

 ### Timeline (tentative)